mavvkel/WUT-Computer-Graphics-Course/README.md

 # WUT-Computer-Graphics-Course

-This is GUI image manipulation program related to course Computer Graphics which I am completing at Warsaw University of Technology.
+This is a repo for GUI image manipulation programs and algorithms related to the course of Computer Graphics which I am completing at Warsaw University of Technology.